VicB18/LettuceFW/README.md

 ## Augmentation
 Since the RGH frames are constructed from inconsistent channels (colora and height), the color augmentation implemented in python libraries cannot be applyed on them.
 The light intencity, sharpening and bluring augmentation for the R and G channels is done by running `Main_RGHAugmentation.m`, where combination of these augmentation types multiplies the frame number by factor 11.
+The lists of the training frames are updated as well.

 # Data folder structure